-FOOTHILL AGRICULTURE/FORESTRY (FA) The Foothill Agriculture/Forestry (FA) designation is used to preserve foothill areas of the county by providing for areas of intensive and extensive agricultural uses; to protect grazing land; to protect timber and forest lands economically suitable for logging; and to promote and encourage the use of forest lands for multiple purposes such as preserving wildlife, hunting, hiking, or other compatible uses.
+FOOTHILL AGRICULTURE/FORESTRY (FA) The

+Foothill Agriculture/Forestry (FA) designation is used to preserve foothill areas of the county by providing for areas of intensive and extensive agricultural uses; to protect grazing land; to protect timber and forest lands economically suitable for logging; and to promote and encourage the use of forest lands for multiple purposes such as preserving wildlife, hunting, hiking, or other compatible uses.

 Examples of uses which are considered appropriate under this designation include, but are not limited to: grazing; animal raising operations; growing and harvesting timber; uses directly related to growing, harvesting and processing forest products; growing and harvesting agricultural crops; uses directly related to growing, harvesting and processing agricultural products; and hunting lodges, clubs and camps.
-Large-scale commercial alternative energy production facilities may be considered on a case-bycase basis, provided such uses do not preclude the ongoing agricultural viability of the land.
+Large-scale commercial alternative energy production facilities may be considered on a case-by-case basis, provided such uses do not preclude the ongoing agricultural viability of the land.
+Water-intensive agricultural practices and operations are strongly discouraged in this designation.